tyallen22/PyHand_Earth/README.md

 - `apt-get install scrot`		(needed in order to locate images in the Google Earth application to ensure it behaves properly)

-### Installation
+### PyHand-Earth pip installation package name

-As documented at the PyPI repository page for PyHand-Earth, the entire software package can be installed from the command-line with:
+As documented at the PyPI repository page for PyHand-Earth, the entire software package can be installed from the command-line with the following pip installation:

 ```shell
 $ pip3 install PyHand-Earth==0.2.24
 ```

-- Google Earth desktop (will be installed automatically the first time the program is run if it is not alreadypresent in the environment)
-- apt-get dependencies required to make pip installed packages work together

-## Start

-#### To launch PyHand-Earth:
+Except as mentioned further below, this will install all the Python code developed for the project, third-party optimization libraries, and other required dependencies, as discussed above.

+### Executable command to run PyHand-Earth

-From the command line, you can simply run:
+From the command line, simply run the following to execute the PyHand-Earth program:

 ```shell
 $ PyHand-Earth
 ```

 OR

-instead, you may navigate to the appropriate directory where the `site-packages` was installed, and run:
+alternatively, you may navigate to the appropriate directory where the `site-packages` were installed, and run:

 ```shell
 $ python3 main_qt.py
 ```

 If you used a virtual environment to `pip3 install PyHand-Earth`, this directory may look something like

 ```shell
 /home/username/Projects/myvirtualenv/lib/python3.8/site-packages/PyHand_Earth
 ```

-As previously stated above, if you do not have the Google Earth Pro desktop application already installed on your local machine, the first time you run PyHand-Earth
+As previously stated above, if you do not have the Google Earth Pro desktop application already installed on your local machine, the first time you run `PyHand-Earth`, the program will install the .deb package for Google Earth Pro.
+In addition, it automatically will download from a google drive link a Keras .h5 file where the training model for the hand gesture recognition neural network is stored.

 - The display should be filled with two areas: